How To Stitch Blouse

 2. Add pockets as embroidery for a functional touch.
 Hem pocket edges before sewing onto the blouse.

 3. Embroider sleeves, neckline, or bottom.
-Use complementary thread to create intricate designs such as flowers, squiggly lines, or other patterns.
+Use complementary threads to create intricate designs such as flowers, squiggly lines, or other patterns.

 4. Attach gems, beads, or chains with fabric glue to the neckline, sleeves, or back opening for added intricacy.
 Allow the glue to dry overnight.